Proxy Voting Policy

 - copy of each proxy statement received, provided that no copy needs to be retained of a proxy statement found on the SEC’s EDGAR website

-- annual review of proxy voting policies and procedures described in the firm’s ADV Form Part 2A
+- CenterSquare’s client disclosures regarding its proxy voting policies and procedures in the ADV Form Part 2A, due diligence questionnaires, and other relevant materials

-- sampling of proxy voting records to ensure voting was complete in the best interest of clients and in accordance with the ISS Sustainability Proxy Voting Guidelines
+- a sampling of proxy voting records to ensure voting was completed in the best interests of clients and in accordance with the ISS Sustainability Proxy Voting Guidelines

-- sampling of proxy vote overrides and review of documentation supporting such overrides
+- a sampling of proxy vote overrides and the documentation supporting such overrides

-- participate in and review of the firm’s annual due diligence over the third-party proxy voting firm, ISS
+- the Firm’s annual due diligence over the third-party proxy voting firm, ISS

 1 https://www.issgovernance.com/policy-gateway/iss-global-voting-principles/